ahurford/aarms-summer-school/julien-lectures/CODE/README.md

 This directory will contain code for my lectures.

 For convenience, I am including here all the code from the relevant chapters in [Modeling Infectious Diseases in Humans and Animals](http://www.modelinginfectiousdiseases.org/), by Keeling and Rohani.
 Refer to the book and that website for details (and the website for the latest version of the code).
+I will progressively remove these files as I convert them to `R`.